polodarb/GMS-Flags/README.md

      - Ability to delete all flags changes, e.g. if it caused any problems.
 - **Add Multiple Flags screen** - Ability to record a large set of flags of all available types at once.
 - **Settings screen** - Settings allow you to delete ALL overwritten flags and saved flags/packages.
 It is also possible to assign a start screen when launching the application and the ability to view more detailed information about the GMS Flags.

+## Note
+> [!IMPORTANT]
+> It usually takes 1 to 3 force-stops for a flag to be applied.
+If the flag still does not apply, you should wait 24 hours or reset the application data.

 # Download
 [<img src="gh_download.png"